TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 *Symbolic Exectuion* evaluates program code in order to build up a system of constraints describing the test goal.
 Becomes problematic when using loop and in cases where computer storage location need to be determined.
 Alternatively *dynamic approaches* execute the program with some input and examining the effects via some form of instrumentation.
-Helps resolve problems we saw with symbolic execution such as pointer locations, which are known at run-time.
+Helps to resolve problems we saw with symbolic execution such as pointer locations, which are known at run-time.

 Metaheursitic Techniques allow a definition of an objective function, which is used to guide test data generation.
 The two main types of objectives are *Coverage-Oriented* (objective function: number of program structures executed) and *Structure-Oriented* (objective function: guides search to cover each individual structural element).